Letter From Christy

 India has a unique relationship with the cotton crop: it’s one of the largest producers in the world.
 Yet the cotton seed bank has been drying up, farmers are struggling to pay debts, and farms have become dependent on genetically-modified seeds and chemical fertilizers.

-With his help, we are taking four acres of dusty land once used for conventional sugarcane and sesame and nurturing it to grow organic, long-staple cotton.
+With its help, we are taking four acres of dusty land once used for conventional sugarcane and sesame and nurturing it to grow organic, long-staple cotton.
 This year’s project is just the beginning, we plan on learning from and expanding this little plot over the next few years.
 We want to create a system that not only supports the local ecosystem, but also the traditional textile community that surrounds the farm.

 Our Continuous Improvement